Suicide attack: Strategic advantages

+"Suicide bombings are inexpensive and effective.
+They are less complicated and compromising than other kinds of terrorist operations.
+They guarantee media coverage.
+The suicide terrorist is the ultimate smart bomb.
+Perhaps most important, coldly efficient bombings tear at the fabric of trust that holds societies together".

 Suicide bombings are often followed by heightened security measures and reprisals by their targets.
 Because a deceased suicide bomber cannot be targeted, the response is often a targeting of those believed to have sent the bomber.
 Because the threat of retaliation cannot deter future attacks if the attackers were already willing to kill themselves, pressure is great to employ intensive surveillance of virtually any potential perpetrator, "to look for them almost everywhere, even if no evidence existed that they were there at all".

-In the West Bank, the IDF has at times demolished homes that belong to families whose children or landlords whose tenants had volunteered for such missions, whether completed or not.
-An internal review starting in October 2004 brought an end to the policy, but it was resumed in 2014.
-Other military measures taken during the suicide attack campaign included: a widescale re-occupation of the West Bank and blockading of Palestinian towns; "targeted assassinations" of militants, an approach used since the 1970s; raids against militants suspected of plotting attacks; mass arrests; curfews; stringent travel restrictions; and physical separation from Palestinians via the 650 km Israeli West Bank barrier in and around the West Bank.
-The Second Intifada and its suicide attacks are often dated as ending around the time of an unofficial ceasefire with some of the most powerful Palestinian militant groups in 2005.
-A new "knife intifada" started in September 2015.
-Still, although many Palestinians were killed in the process of stabbing or attempting to stab Israelis, their deaths were not "a precondition for the success" of their mission and so are not considered suicide attacks by many observers.